 My rating: 2 stars

-Homens Imprudentemente Poéticos by the Portuguese writer Valter Hugo Mãe tells the tale of two neighbours, Itaro and Saburo, who are in open conflict, and exposes how suffering can significantly change a man who believed in love above all.
+Homens Imprudentemente Poéticos by the Portuguese writer Valter Hugo Mãe tells the tale of two neighbours, Itaro and Saburo, who are in open conflict, and exposes how suffering can significantly change a man who used to believe in love above all.
 This story, full of mystic elements, takes place in ancient Japan in a small town near a mountain, where people used to go to commit suicide.
 But it wasn’t the dark undertones that made me dislike the book.
 The reason was it feeling quite pretentious.

 Since he had already started taking care of the flowers at the bottom of that mountain, Saburo decided to turn the forest into a garden, hoping to tame the animals and so avoid his wife being killed.
-His plan was not successful, though, and his wife died anyway.
+His plan was not successful, though.
+His wife died anyway.
 Afterwards he continued planting flowers, as he believed that if the garden became bigger, the gods would be able to see it and would love him to the point of sending his dear wife back to him.

 Itaro and Saburo hated each other mainly because they had different views on life.
 At first, Saburo praised feelings and wanted people to appreciate love, while Itaro placed all importance on the usefulness of activities.
 The artisan considered love to be a weakness, bearing in mind the misery they lived in.

-Homens Imprudentemente Poéticos hasn’t been translated into English yet, but the title means something like ‘Recklessly Poetic Man’, and after finishing it, my feeling was that the author had infuriatingly tried too hard to bend the language to his desire and recklessly dismissed the plot.
+Homens Imprudentemente Poéticos hasn’t been translated into English yet, but the title means something like ‘Recklessly Poetic Man’, and after finishing it, my impression was that the author had infuriatingly tried too hard to bend the language to his desire and recklessly dismissed the plot.

-If this had been the first book I read by Valter Hugo Mãe, it would probably also be the last.
+If this had been the first book I had read by Valter Hugo Mãe, it would probably also be the last.
 However, it was the second and I enjoyed my first foray into his work with A Desumanização, a book with poetic undertones, but also a touching story.
-I may read another of his books in the future to decide whether he’s an author to continue to delve into or not.
+I may read another of his books in the future to decide whether he’s an author I want to continue to delve into or not.